Yigaue/quick-page-scan-chrome/README.md

   ```javascript
    export const apiKey = "your-api-key-here"
   ```

-  ;
-  Start using the extension!

-4. Start using the extension!
+1. Start using the extension!

 ## Screenshots